 - Building Financial Systems on Eventually Consistent DBs by Rahul Pilani

-The following websites have sample list of additional design concepts that you should be familiar with:
+The following websites have a sample list of additional design concepts that you should be familiar with:

 - System Design Primer (section “Index of system design topics”)